balazimichal/reactnd-project-would-you-rather/README.md

 This is the final assessment project for Udacity's React - Redux course.
 This app a web app that lets a user play the “Would You Rather?” game.
 This project solidify understanding of React and Redux,  improving the predictability of the application’s state; establish strict rules for getting, listening, and updating the store; and identify what state should live inside of Redux and what state should live inside of React components.

+You can preview this app on surge: chief-land.surge.sh

 ## Installation instructions

 To run this project follow this steps: